LetoDArt/recorder-api/README.md

 # Recorder API

-This project has been created as backend part of a project written for final qualifying work in SFedU (Rostov-on-Don).
+This project has been created as backend part of a project written as final qualifying work in SFedU (Rostov-on-Don).
-The goal of application to connect with client application via HTTP and WS channels for traffic sign recognition.
+The goal of application is to connect with client application via HTTP and WS channels for traffic sign recognition.

 ## Run application